department-of-veterans-affairs/health-apis-kong/README.md

 4. `X-VA-ICN` does not match exactly `X-VA-INCLUDES-ICN` we 403 forbidden.
 5. `X-VA-ICN` matches exactly `X-VA-INCLUDES-ICN`

+### NOTE:
+The health-apis-patient-matching plugin currently supports only an exact match of `X-VA-ICN` to `X-VA-INCLUDES-ICN`.
+This is overly protective in the case of larger scale clinician workflows, etc...
+Once these have a more concrete implementation/plan, this plugin will need to be revisted.

 ##### WARNING
-This plugin assumes that ICNs are unique enough to not naturally occur in text.
+The health-apis-token-protected-operation plugin assumes that ICNs are unique enough to not naturally occur in text.
 For example, the ICN 1017283132V631076 is easily recogized and replaced with 1011537977V693883 using simple string replacement techniques.